Jump to:

 Worst Time to Visit Bozeman

-Weather-wise the worst time to find yourself in Bozeman is arguably winter (December–February).
+Weather-wise the worst time to visit Bozeman is arguably the winter, from December until February.
 With temperatures fluctuating between 10°F and 27°F, winter is too cold of a period to be enjoyable for travelers.

 Yet, if you’re a ski enthusiast, Bozeman will be your winter paradise.
 Besides skiing, snowshoeing is on the table for those who wish to extend Bozeman’s hiking season well into the winter months.